PsyanticY/t5adhrit/nix/nixops/README.md

 NixOps is a tool for deploying sets of NixOS Linux machines, either to real hardware or to virtual machines.
 It extends NixOS’s declarative approach to system configuration management to networks and adds provisioning.

+A NixOps deployment process is driven by one or more network models that encapsulate multiple (partial) NixOS configurations.
+In a standard NixOps workflow, network models are typically split into a logical network model capturing settings that are machine independent and a physical network model capturing machine specific properties.

 For example, here is a NixOps specification of a network consisting of two machines — one running Apache httpd, the other serving a file system via NFS: